Top 5 Disney Splurges

 Splurge #1: Character Dining

 There is no shortage of options for character dining at Disney.
 You definitely will want to do your research and depending on how many days you will be spending at the park and your budget, rank your favorites by character and cuisine.
 You really can’t go wrong at character dining from a food perspective.
 Some character meals are buffets while others are family-style.
-WDW Prep School has a great listing of character dining pros and cons too!
+WDW Prep School has a great list of character dining pros and cons too!

 We’ve been to a number of character dining meals and to determine which character meal is best for you and your budget, I would do the following: